ljbo82/c-cpp-gcc-builder/docs/variables.md

 ### PRE_BUILD_DEPS

 * **Description:** Contains a list of targets to be executed BEFORE the internal rules of the [`build`](#build) target.
-This is usefull to build dependencies before building the target artifact itself.
+This is useful to build dependencies before building the target artifact itself.
   * See [make targets](#make-targets)
 * **Required:** No.
 * **Default value:**  Undefined.